Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 1. Use trailing dots - The target domain should technically end with a dot (e.g., example.com.), though DNScale handles this automatically

-2. Check for conflicts - Ensure no other records exist at the CNAME name
+2. Check for conflicts - Ensure no other records exist at the CNAME name.
+DNScale will warn you about conflicts when creating records.

-3. Consider TTL carefully - Use shorter TTLs if the target might change (e.g., during CDN migrations)
+3. Consider TTL carefully - Use shorter TTLs if the target might change (e.g., during CDN migrations).
+See DNS TTL Best Practices.

 4. Don't chain too many CNAMEs - While DNS allows CNAME chains, they add latency and complexity